codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+I can't take my dog to the pond anymore because the ducks keep attacking him.
+That's what I get for buying a pure bread dog.

 ## Daily Trivia

-On Twitter, what was the original character limit for a Tweet?
+Which of the following is NOT a computer science algorithm?
- 1. 100
+ 1. Bubble Sort
- 2. 140
+ 2. Float Sort
- 3. 160
+ 3. Merge Sort
- 4. 120
+ 4. Quick Sort

 <details>
   <summary>Answer</summary>
-  140
+  Float Sort
 </details>